-If you’re not saving at all or only saving a small percentage of your salary, upping your contribution to 10 or 15 percent of your salary tomorrow can seem, well, spartan.
+If you’re not saving at all or only saving a small percentage of your salary, upping your contribution to 10 or 15 percent of your salary tomorrow can seem like a big task.
 But more gradually upping your contribution to that level can help you adjust to a habit of savings.

 After contributing enough to get your full company match, try increasing your contribution by 1 percent every month or quarter.
 Pretty soon, you’ll be saving a lot more, but because the amount you save each month is going up slowly, hopefully you’ll barely notice.

-IRAs and 401(k) plans both have one thing in common: At some point — either when you earn it or when you withdraw it — you have to pay taxes on your contributions and any gains.
+IRAs and 401(k) plans both have one thing in common: At some point — either when you earn it or when you withdraw it — you'll have to pay taxes on your contributions and any gains.
 And that can eat away at your savings.
-But a Health Savings Account (HSA) offers a triple tax benefit seen nowhere else.
+But a health savings account (HSA) offers a triple tax benefit seen nowhere else.

 Let’s say you’re 40 years old with nothing saved for retirement, have an annual income of $80,000 and earn 2 percent pay raises each year.
 Through your own contributions and those of your employer, you’re able to start saving 15 percent of your income each year toward retirement.

-If you retire at 65 and assuming 7 percent return, you’ll have about $830K saved up — not bad for just 25 years of saving.
+If you retire at 65 and assuming a 7 percent return, you’ll have about $830K saved up — not bad for just 25 years of saving.
 But, if you keep working until you’re 68, you’ll have $1.08 million in savings.
 That’s 30 percent more that you have from staying in the workforce just three additional years.
-(Check out your own numbers with this calculator.)

 Saving for retirement can be a confusing process.
 How much do you really need?
 Are you on target?
 Does your portfolio match your goals and risk tolerance?